soroushesnaashari/soroushesnaashari.github.io/categories/projects.md

 <br>

 * ### `Market Analyzing (Dec 2024)`<br>
 This project is a comprehensive analysis of a financial market dataset, focusing on preprocessing, visualization and predictive modeling.
-The objective is to explore various machine learning algorithms to predict stock prices and evaluate their effectiveness.
+The objective is to explore various machine learning algorithms to predict stock prices and evaluate their effectiveness.<br>
 [Repository on GitHub](https://github.com/soroushesnaashari/Market-Analyzing) · [Notebook on Kaggle](https://www.kaggle.com/code/soroushesnaashari/market-analyzing)

 <br>